-Spring Boot for Apache Geode & VMware Tanzu GemFire automatically applies auto-configuration to several key application concerns (Use Cases) including, but not limited to:
+Spring Boot for Apache Geode automatically applies auto-configuration to several key application concerns (use cases) including, but not limited to:

-- Look-Aside, [Async] Inline, Near and Multi-Site Caching, using Apache Geode as a caching provider in Spring's Cache Abstraction.
-Learn more. - System of Record (SOR), persisting application state reliably in Apache Geode using Spring Data Repositories.
-Learn more. - Transactions, managing application state consistently with Spring Transaction Management and SDG^[1] with support for both Local Cache and Global JTA Transactions. - Distributed Computations, ran with Apache Geode's Function Execution framework, and conveniently implemented and executed with SDG^[1] POJO-based, annotation support for Functions.
-Learn more. - Continuous Queries, expressing interests in a stream of events, allowing applications to react to and process changes to data in near real-time with Apache Geode's Continuous Query (CQ).
-Handlers are defined as simple Message-Driven POJOs (MDP) using Spring's Message Listener Container, which has been extended in SDG^[1] with its configurable CQ support.
-Learn more. - Data Serialization with Apache Geode PDX, including first-class configuration and support in SDG^[1].
-Learn more. - Data Initialization to quickly load (import) to hydrate the cache during application startup or write (export) data on application shutdown to move data between environments (e.g. TEST to DEV).
-Learn more. - Actuator to gain insight into the runtime behavior and operation of your cache, whether a client or a peer.
-Learn more. - Logging quickly and conveniently enable or adjust Apache Geode log levels in your Spring Boot application to gain insight into the runtime operations of the app as they occur.
-Learn more. - Security, including Authentication & Authorization as well as Transport Layer Security (TLS) using Apache Geode Secure Socket Layer (SSL).
-Once more, SDG^[1] includes first-class support for configuring Auth and SSL.
-Learn more. - HTTP Session state management, by including Spring Session for Apache Geode on your application's classpath.
-Learn more. - Testing whether writing Unit or Integration Tests for Apache Geode in a Spring context, SBDG covers all your testing needs with the help of STDG.
+- Look-Aside, [Async] Inline, Near and Multi-Site Caching, by using Apache Geode as a caching provider in Spring's Cache Abstraction.
+For more information, see Caching with Apache Geode. - System of Record (SOR), persisting application state in Apache Geode by using Spring Data Repositories.
+For more information, see Spring Data Repositories. - Transactions, managing application state consistently with Spring Transaction Management with support for both Local Cache and Global JTA Transactions. - Distributed Computations, run with Apache Geode's Function Execution framework and conveniently implemented and executed with POJO-based, annotation support for Functions.
+For more information, see Function Implementations & Executions. - Continuous Queries, expressing interests in a stream of events and letting applications react to and process changes to data in near real-time with Apache Geode's Continuous Query (CQ).
+Listeners/Handlers are defined as simple Message-Driven POJOs (MDP) with Spring's Message Listener Container, which has been extended with its configurable CQ support.
+For more information, see Continuous Query. - Data Serialization using Apache Geode PDX with first-class configuration and support.
+For more information, see Data Serialization with PDX. - Data Initialization to quickly load (import) data to hydrate the cache during application startup or write (export) data on application shutdown to move data between environments (for example, TEST to DEV).
+For more information, see Using Data. - Actuator, to gain insight into the runtime behavior and operation of your cache, whether a client or a peer.
+For more information, see Spring Boot Actuator. - Logging, to quickly and conveniently enable or adjust Apache Geode log levels in your Spring Boot application to gain insight into the runtime operations of the application as they occur.
+For more information, see Logging. - Security, including Authentication & Authorization, and Transport Layer Security (TLS) with Apache Geode Secure Socket Layer (SSL).
+Once more, Spring Data for Apache Geode includes first-class support for configuring Auth and SSL.
+For more information, see Security. - HTTP Session state management, by including Spring Session for Apache Geode on your application's classpath.
+For more information, see Spring Session. - Testing.
+Whether you write Unit or Integration Tests for Apache Geode in a Spring context, SBDG covers all your testing needs with the help of STDG.

-While Spring Data for Apache Geode & VMware Tanzu GemFire offers a simple, consistent, convenient and declarative approach to configure all these powerful Apache Geode features, Spring Boot for Apache Geode & VMware Tanzu GemFire makes it even easier to do as we will explore throughout this reference documentation.
+While Spring Data for Apache Geode offers a simple, consistent, convenient and declarative approach to configure all these powerful Apache Geode features, Spring Boot for Apache Geode makes it even easier to do, as we will explore throughout this reference documentation.